Billed in Arrears: What Does Arrears Billing Mean?

-Being billed in arrears is an awkward sounding term, and it’s that semantic clumsiness that makes it more confusing than it should be.
+Being billed in arrears is an awkward-sounding term, and it’s that semantic clumsiness that makes it more confusing than it should be.
 It’s a noun, and it really feels like you should add “an” before it, but you don’t.

 Unfortunately, we don’t have the ability to rename arrears, but we can explain it in a way that makes sense.

 Being paid in arrears isn’t inherently bad, it’s just a way of categorizing payments that occur after a service has been provided.
 There are two main categories for payments in arrears:

 If a payment happens after a service is completed, then that’s considered in arrears.
 If a payment is late, then that’s also considered in arrears.

 It can also be frustrating when you have multiple invoices in arrears and cannot use that cash even though the customer has the intention of paying.
 If you consistently run into this issue, you could tack on extra fees for invoices older than 30 days to provide additional incentives to pay on time.

 On the business side, it’s smart to keep as many of your accounts payable out of arrears as possible.
 Having a lot of outstanding invoices can affect your credit and ability to receive financial assistance.